Six Flags over Texas Admission

 If you shop a lot at Six Flags over Texas, a shopping pass could save you money.
 After purchasing a shopping pass, all retail purchases come with a 20% discount (with no minimum purchase).

-The Flash Pass is an electronic device from the British company Lo-Q plc, available at an additional cost, that lets you virtually wait in line while enjoying other park attractions.
+The Flash Pass is an electronic device from the British company Lo-Q plc that lets you virtually wait in ride lines while enjoying other park attractions.
 Purchased either at the Flash Pass reservation window at the park or online, the Flash Pass allows virtual queuing, meaning users can ride other rides, enjoy a snack, or see a show instead of physically waiting in a line.
 Essentially, the Flash Pass allows park guests to multitask.

 There is a limited number of Flash Passes available each day so if you plan on using it, it’s recommended that you purchase it when you first arrive at the park.